AnggaConni/ICH-Radar/README.md

 ---

+Understanding the Workflow Design:
+Cron Schedule Breakdown (0 0 */2 * *): * 0 ➔ Minute 0

+0 ➔ Hour 0 (Midnight UTC)

+*/2 ➔ Every 2 days

+* ➔ Every month

+* ➔ Every day of the week

+Manual Trigger (workflow_dispatch): Allows you to manually trigger the scraper at any time directly from the GitHub Actions UI.

+Infinite Loop Protection ([skip ci]): The [skip ci] tag acts as a crucial safeguard during the automated git commit, preventing the bot from triggering subsequent workflow runs infinitely.

 ## 🔑 Adding More Keywords

 The discovery engine uses a rotating multilingual keyword database.
 Each run, a keyword is selected at random to seed a new Gemini search query.
 Add your own targeted patterns to `KEYWORDS` in `scraper.py`: